I love vintage solid wood furniture. They can create a collected and curated look without spending a fortune on antique collector’s pieces.

 Permanently Sealing Wood Furniture

-If this were an antique piece of furniture of high value, I would never do anything to it apart from oiling regularly – for the rest of my days.
+If this were an antique piece of furniture of high value, I would never do anything to it apart from oiling it regularly – for the rest of my days.

 This piece might be valuable to me, but it is not fine furniture, which is a good thing because I am too lazy busy to oil the table regularly.